Atlas Fusion -- Modern Framework for Autonomous Agent Sensor Data Fusion

 \subsection{Aggregated LiDAR Data to Image Projection}

-As we have created the system described in the \ref{subsec:lidar_data_agg}, which undistorts and aggregates LiDAR data into the single point cloud model, we have found very useful to use these data in the field of neural network training.

-Currently, there is a huge number of academical publication that deal with the convolutional neural networks, and how to improve the performance of those state-of-the-art algorithms.
+Currently, many academical publications deal with convolutional neural networks and improve the performance of those state-of-the-art algorithms.
 However, there is a large number of papers that cover the RGB image object detection, but much less of those that would be dealing with the object classification and detection in the IR (thermal) domain \cite{rodin2018object} and even less that would try to process the depth images \cite{ophoff2019exploring}.

-Our project allows us to merge all these three domains into a single problem.
-Our research is focusing on joining the RGB, IR, and depth images into the single multi-domain picture, which could potentially improve the neural network's understanding of the scene.
+Our framework allows us to merge all these three domains into a single one.

 Every new frame from the thermal camera triggers the following process.
-From the motion model, there is requested the current position of the IMU in the local coordinate system.
-At the same time, the transformation between the IMU and the IR camera is known from the calibration frame.
+From the motion model, the current position of the IMU in the local coordinate system is requested.
+Simultaneously, the transformation between the IMU and the IR camera is known from the calibration frame.